-Cadaba aphylla (SA Tree No. 129) is called desert broom, firstly because it lives well in extreme or semi-desert climate conditions of drought, frost or heat and secondly because the absence of leaves brings a resemblance to another plant, Cytisus scoparius or common broom, a southern European arid region, leafless plant that has yellow flowers (and is a serious invader in North America, Australia, New Zealand and maybe elsewhere).
+Cadaba aphylla is called desert broom, firstly because it lives well in extreme or semi-desert climate conditions of drought, frost or heat and secondly because the absence of leaves brings a resemblance to another plant, Cytisus scoparius, broom or common broom.
+This leafless plant of the hot and dry, southern European region bears masses of yellow flowers; a serious invader in North America, Australia, New Zealand and maybe elsewhere.

-The plant can be grown from seed and is a good choice for gardens where temperature extremes, no shade and water scarcity provide challenges.
-More gardeners (and nurseries) should be taking note of the merits of this as a garden plant (www.plantzafrica.com).
+C. aphylla can be grown from seed and is a good choice for gardens where temperature extremes, no shade and little water provide challenges.
+More gardeners (and nurseries) might take note of the merits of this option (www.plantzafrica.com).